Aeolus: Forecast is good for first ever wind-measuring satellite | Innovation

 That means ESA Project Scientist Anne Grete Straume can rely on them and measurements from other ground stations for comparison throughout the Aeolus mission.

-”It’s very important to understand or to check that the satellite measurements that we do are correct for all types of weather, that being storms coming in, that being weather conditions.
+”It’s very important to understand or to check that the satellite measurements that we do are correct for all types of weather, that being storms coming in, that being good weather conditions.
 We need to have the comparison with these good quality ground measurements for all types of weather conditions, and this is why it’s important not to measure once and compare, but really to keep on measuring over time,” she says.

 Other kinds of data are also used to gauge the accuracy of Aeolus’s instruments, including readings from weather balloons.